outstand/api-docs/README.md

-# Ace of Sales API Documentation
+# Ace of Sales API Documentation - Draft

-This is a REST-style API that uses JSON for serialization and [API token](#authentication) for authentication.
+This is a REST-style API that uses JSON for serialization and [API token](#authentication) authentication.
 You can only access our API over HTTPS.

 ## Authentication

-Every request must be made with an API token.
+Every request must be made with the account's API token.
 Your account's API token can be found on the "User Settings" page inside of the "Your Account" area.

-## Rate Limiting

 ## Endpoints